 Aortic regurgitation causes no symptoms unless heart failure develops.

 Doctors make the diagnosis because of symptoms and physical examination findings, and they use echocardiography to confirm the diagnosis and measure its severity.

 The damaged heart valve must be monitored periodically so that it can be replaced or repaired surgically once the leakage becomes significant and the heart starts to fail.

 The aortic valve is in the opening between the left ventricle and the ascending aorta (the large artery leading from the heart).
 The aortic valve opens as the left ventricle contracts to pump blood into the aorta.
 When the aortic valve does not close completely, blood leaks backward from the aorta into the left ventricle as the left ventricle relaxes to fill with blood from the left atrium (see Overview of Heart Valve Disorders).
-The backward leakage of blood increases the volume and pressure of blood in the left ventricle.
+The backward leakage of blood, termed regurgitation, increases the volume and pressure of blood in the left ventricle.
 As a result, the amount of work the heart has to do increases.
 To compensate, the muscular walls of the ventricles thicken (hypertrophy), and the chambers of the ventricles enlarge (dilate).
 Eventually, despite this compensation, the heart may be unable to meet the body's need for blood, leading to heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , with fluid accumulation in the lungs.